How to set up notifications

 via the PRTG web interface

-- PRTG monitors your network 24/7/365, but this does not mean that you have to constantly check everything as well.
-This is where notifications come in play.
+- PRTG monitors your network 24/7/365.
+This does not mean, however, that you need to constantly check the PRTG web interface for new warnings or alarms.
+Here, notifications come into play.

-- Make a matrix for each object or object group of the people who need to be informed
+- Make a matrix for each monitoring object or object group and write down the team members that PRTG needs to inform.

 - Add Entry to Event Log